Hello everyone, and welcome to another of my reviews. In this article, I’ll review the AURO V2 Projector from the homegrown electronics label LUMOS.

 If the preset modes don’t suit you, fret not—you can tweak settings such as brightness, contrast, saturation, sharpness, noise reduction, and colour temperature individually.

-This means that you can use the Auro V2 to browse shopping sites like Amazon-just in case you need a magnified view of that shirt you were eyeing.
-I should also highlight that the Auro V2 has a maximum brightness of 6000 lumens (double that of standard projectors in this price range), which results in crisp and clear web pages.
+This means that you can use the AURO V2 to browse shopping sites like Amazon, just in case you need a magnified view of the shirt you are eyeing.
+I should also highlight that the AURO V2 has a maximum brightness of 6000 lumens (double that of standard projectors in this price range), which results in crisp and clear web pages.

 I tried the screen mirroring function with my iPhone and faced no obstacles—the connection was easy and straightforward.